Mesa Verde National Park is in a Phased Reopening

-These Areas and Facilities Are Open as of May 24, 2020
+These Areas and Facilities Are Open

 As Mesa Verde continues to have limited operations due to COVID-19, some facilities may not be available, and staffing may be limited.
 Visitors should adjust their expectations accordingly and should practice social distancing, personal hygiene, and other behaviors to avoid infection in public areas.
 When recreating, please follow local area health orders, such as Montezuma County COVID-19 Information and Resources or Colorado Department of Health and Environment.
 The CDC has also offered guidance to help people recreating in parks and open spaces prevent the spread of infectious diseases.
 Please practice Leave No Trace principles and avoid crowding and high-risk outdoor activities.
 Visitors should not rely upon site staff to ensure their protection from contagious disease.